lucolvin/Docker-Port-Manager/README.md

 1. Ensure Docker socket is accessible: `ls -la /var/run/docker.sock`
 2. Check container logs: `docker-compose logs`
 3. Verify Docker permissions for the user running the containers
+4. Make sure port 8080 is not already in use on your server

 ## Development